 Good PR is about relationships not coverage.
 So how do you build a good relationship with the press?
+And, how can you get more media coverage for your business?

 I wrote the first version of this article more than a decade ago after five years' experience as a freelance journalist.
 Now I'm on the other side of the table, although more in marketing than PR, and I have reviewed and updated it from that perspective as well.
+This article was last reviewed and updated in 2022.

 1. Make a hit list